Jake Fenlason

 Jake Fenlason (born February 2, 1993) is an American soccer player who is retired.

 Career

 College

 Fenlason played his entire college soccer career at the University of Akron between 2012 and 2015, including a red-shirted year in 2011.
+In 2013, Fenalson won the starting goalkeeper job from Fernando Pina, which he retained until the end of his collegiate career.

 Professional

 Fenlason signed with United Soccer League side Orlando City B on February 4, 2016.

-In January 31, 2018, Fenlason joined Saint Louis FC on a free transfer.
+On January 31, 2018, Fenlason joined Saint Louis FC on a free transfer.

 In 2020, Fenlason joined USL side San Diego Loyal SC in his home city when they were an expansion side.